sanjay1977/sanjaysinghprocapital/README.md

-# sanjaysinghprocapital
- Pro Capital by Sanjay Singh is a disciplined trading and design brand.
-This repo hosts visual loops, BTC insights, and a red-on-white GitHub Pages site rooted in clarity, restraint, and emotional discipline.
-Presence over performance.
-Signal over noise.
-Let me know if you'd like a version with more technical keywords or a softer emotional tone.
+ # Pro Capital by Sanjay Singh

+*Clarity.
+Discipline.
+Minimalism.*

+Pro Capital is a quietly powerful brand rooted in disciplined BTC trading and geometric visual design.
+This repository hosts the foundation of our public presence—crafted with restraint, conviction, and emotional intelligence.

+---

+## 🧠 Philosophy

+We trade with structure, not noise.
+We design with silence, not clutter.
+We share with presence, not performance.

+Each loop, caption, and insight reflects six years of silent study—now distilled into signal.

+---

+## 🔁 Loop Archive Preview

+Coming soon:
+A curated vault of visual loops from the *Alignment, **Anchor, and **Language of Discipline* series.

+Minimalist red-on-white branding.
+Philosophical captions.
+Scroll-stopping presence…